whichtwix/legendary/README.md

                         use with a lan cache --with-dlcs           Automatically install all DLCs with the base game --skip-dlcs           Do not ask about installing DLCs.
+  --abort-if-any-installed
+                        Aborts the install if any version of the game is installed

 Command: launch